 Room Additions: A Hidden Danger

-You might retrofit your house by precisely following the various retrofit guidelines, including the most recent one FEMA P-1100 and your house will be just as exposed to damage as it was before you did anything at all.
+You might retrofit your house by precisely following the various retrofit guidelines, including the most recent one FEMA P-1100 Vulnerability Based Seismic Assessment and Retrofit of One and Two-Story Dwellings and your house will be just as exposed to damage as it was before you did anything at all.
+Many people do not understand that retrofitting room additions is as important as the house itself.
 This webpage will help you make sure this does not happen to you.
-Many older homes have additions which can seriously compromise a retrofit if not dealt with properly.
+Many older homes have additions that can seriously compromise a retrofit if not dealt with properly.

 It is not uncommon for an older home (such as the 1955 house I live in) to have originally been 900- 1200 square feet.
 Over time demand for larger homes increased considerably.
 Many homeowners built additions on the back of their houses (such as the house I live in).